-Walter S. Younkin was born on June 10, 1833 in Milford Township, Somerset County, PA, the son of Dr. Jonas and Martha (Pringey) Younkin.
+Walter S. Younkin was born on June 10, 1833 in Turkeyfoot or Milford Township, Somerset County, PA, the son of Dr. Jonas and Martha (Pringey) Younkin.

 When Walter was age 16, in 1849, his father struck an agreement with John R. King to let the son work for King, which may have involved writing, and that King was to provide the boy's boarding, washing, and mending in."

 A year later, at age 17, circa 1850, he and his family relocated to Henry County, IL.
 Finding that locale appealing, he and his brother Alexander remained even as the rest of the group moved again into southeast Iowa.
 The agreement between Walter's father and John R. King is described in Wilmer Mackey Sanner's 1968 book, The Sanner Tamily in the United States.